 Real-time video analysis with deep learning algorithms has prominent use cases in smart cities.
 Read our article about a state-of-the-art list of the best and most valuable applications of computer vision in smart cities.

 Multiple companies involved in video analytics are trying to develop more integrated solutions that have to do with cities.
 At viso.ai, provide vision technology to cities and public service providers across the world, from Greenland to Switzerland, United States, or Australia.
 Various distributed cameras of various types can be integrated to provide city operators with constant feedback to make informed decisions.

 City agencies can gain more citizen engagement and optimize operations through real-time data intelligence and intra-agency collaboration.
 From an economic standpoint, smart city facilitations drive new revenue streams and economic development by enhancing customer activity and behavior awareness.

 Video analytics are useful for cities and towns that manage crowds of people and are part of the smart city model.
 Automatic Number Plate Recognition and traffic monitoring are two examples of video analytics being used within cities.
 These applications streamline otherwise cumbersome processes that require sufficient human intervention.

-- Vehicle counting: This aspect of video analytics involves differentiating between cars, trucks, buses, taxis in order to generate helpful statistics used to obtain insights about traffic.
-Speed cameras can record the concentration of fast-moving cars in one area compared to another, which can be helpful for the city to know which implementations of traffic control are effective.
+This aspect of video analytics involves differentiating between cars, trucks, buses, taxis in order to generate helpful statistics used to obtain insights about traffic.
+Network cameras can record the concentration of fast-moving cars in one area compared to another, which can be helpful for the city to know which implementations of traffic control are effective.
 Vehicle counting also provides insights for when future road maintenance needs to occur.